-The agreement is of indefinite length.
+The agreement is of indefinite length but may be terminated by any of its parties.
 If this agreement is terminated the schools agree to co-operate to ensure an orderly cessation of their joint activities.
 Any individual school would be required to give sufficient notice for this process.
 This will always be at least the minimum required to allow for statutory procedures and usually a minimum of 2 terms.
 Any process to end the agreement for one or more partners should address the following consequences of termination:

-- a) the future of the Functions allocated to the cluster; - b) any outstanding relationships with contractors; - c) personnel and employment issues; in line with Appendix 2. - d) the financial impact of termination including the division of assets between the participating schools which will be on an equal basis unless otherwise agreed by the schools; in line with Appendix 1. - e) any other relevant issues.
+- a) the future of the Functions allocated to the cluster; - b) any outstanding relationships with contractors; - c) personnel and employment issues; in line with agreements made between individual schools and the cluster. - d) the financial impact of termination including the division of assets between the participating schools which will be on an equal basis unless otherwise agreed by the schools; in line with Appendix 1. - e) any other relevant issues.